alleveenstra/genyornis/README.txt

 * It has a messaging system like IRC
 * Serverside JavaScript apps and HTTP clients can communicate

-Note that this is a work in progress.
+Note that this is a work in progress!